Lattice Boltzmann simulations of stochastic thin film dewetting: Introduction

+A liquid wetting a solid surface is a process that appears in many everyday life situations, like, e.g., when a rain drop hits the leaf of a plant or when coffee is spilt on a table.
+Wetting phenomena have an impact on areas as diverse as surface coatings, printing, plant treatment with pesticides, or even pandemics~\cite{RevModPhys.69.931, doi:10.1146/annurev-fluid-011212-140734, cassie1944wettability, Lenormand_1990,DERYCK1998278, doi:10.1146/annurev.fluid.31.1.347,BergeronNature,BhardwajPoF2020}.
+Coating processes heavily rely on the affinity between a fluid and a substrate~\cite{RevModPhys.81.739}.
+If this affinity is not sufficiently strong or the substrate is rather heterogeneous the liquid layer may eventually become unstable, leading to film rupture~\cite{RevModPhys.69.931, RevModPhys.81.1131} or wrinkling~\cite{DASILVASOBRINHO19991204}.
+These instabilities are, of course, harmful to a uniform coating.\\ A successful mathematical modelling of the dynamics of thin liquid films is based on the thin-film equation~\cite{Reynolds, RevModPhys.69.931}

 where $h(\mathbf{x},t)$ is the height of the free surface at position $\mathbf{x} = (x,y)$ and time $t$, while $p(\mathbf{x},t)$ is the pressure at the free surface.
-The term in front of the pressure gradient denotes the mobility, whose functional form is determined by the fluid velocity boundary condition at the solid surface: a no-slip condition~\cite{RevModPhys.69.931}, in particular, yields

-where $\mu$ is the fluid dynamic viscosity.
-The pressure $p$ consists of the capillary pressure and the disjoining pressure and it is given by
+The function $M(h)$ denotes the mobility, whose functional form is determined by the fluid velocity boundary condition at the solid surface: for a no-slip condition~\cite{RevModPhys.69.931}, in particular, $M(h)=\frac{h^3}{3\mu}$, where $\mu$ is the fluid dynamic viscosity.
+The film pressure $p$ consists of the capillary pressure and the disjoining pressure, i.e.,

-where $\gamma$ is the surface tension.
-The disjoining pressure $\Pi(h)$ is the derivative, with respect to the height $h$, of the interfacial potential, which incorporates the interactions between liquid and substrate (e.g. wetting properties).

-The purpose of this paper is to understand the impact of a chemical patterning of a solid substrate on the dewetting process.
-To the best of our knowledge the impact of substrate properties such as the equilibrium contact angle $\theta_{\text{eq}}$ has been ignored in studies with thermal fluctuations so far.
-To do so we set up two sets of simulations, where one set includes the effect of thermal capillary waves and the other one is strictly deterministic (starting from a random profile at $t=0$).